cloudevents/spec/GOVERNANCE.md

 ## Voting

-If a vote is taken during a WG meeting, the follow rules will be followed:
+If a vote is taken during a meeting, the follow rules will be followed:

 * There is only 1 vote per participating company, or nonaffiliated individual.
 * Each participating company can assign a primary and secondary representative.
 * A participating company, or nonaffiliated individual, attains voting rights by having any of their assigned representative(s) attend 3 out of the last 4 meetings.
 They obtain voting rights after the 3rd meeting, not during.
-* Only WG members with voting rights will be allowed to vote.
+* Only members with voting rights will be allowed to vote.
 * A vote passes if more than 50% of the votes cast approve the motion.
 * Only "yes" or "no" votes count, "abstain" votes do not count towards the total.